sukcinitas/dc-cat-wiki-next/README.md

 An app to get information about cat breeds from CatAPI and to keep track of most searched ones.
 It has a complementary api [here](https://github.com/sukcinitas/dc-cat-wiki-api).
 You can find an application demo [here](https://dc-cat-wiki-next.vercel.app/) (it might take a little while for server to wake up).
 This project helped me improve my skills with images, responsiveness and TypeScript.
+This is a Next.js version of the app.
+Version made with pure React can be found [here](https://github.com/sukcinitas/dc-cat-wiki).

 ![](https://github.com/sukcinitas/media/blob/master/cat-wiki/CatWiki01.gif)